ENG1N3X/kudr.dev/README.md

 # app-nuxt

-> My beautiful Nuxt.js project
+> Application with Nuxt.JS for training

 ## Build Setup